PREPARE YOUR TRIPSecurity measures Baggages and check-in Administrative formalities Informations & passenger rights Customs & taxe removal

 Baggages and check-in

-Only one item of cabin baggage per passenger, weighing no more 12 kg for Air France flights.
+Only one item of cabin baggage per passenger, weighing no more than 10 kgs for Transavia flights and 12 kg for Air France flights.

 Maximum authorised dimensions: 55 x 35 x 25 cm